 There are different causes of the issue:

-- the SQL instance have databases with names ending in a space character.
+- the SQL instance have at least one database with name starting or ending in a space character.

 - the account under which SQL VSS Writer service is running doesn't have sysadmin role on a SQL server